 If you’re interested in considering the Rocket City Rebels for your children, have a look at the schedule and come check out a home bout.
-All of the home bouts are double-headers with the Rebels’ all-female adult sister league, the Dixie Derby Girls.
-The Rebels go on at 4:30 PM with the Dixie Derby Girls following at 7:00 PM, and there are concessions and an atmosphere of spectacle to make an evening of it.
+All of the home bouts are double-headers with the Rebels’ all-female adult sister league, the Rocket City Roller Derby League.
+The Rebels go on at 4:30 PM with the RCRDL following at 7:00 PM, and there are concessions and an atmosphere of spectacle to make an evening of it.

-If your kids want to give it a go, the annual two-week boot camp is held in the fall.
+If your kids want to give it a go, the annual two-week boot camp is usually held in the Fall.
 (Watch the web site for specific scheduling).

-For more information on exploring the Rocket City Rebels for your child, or to learn about becoming a team sponsor or purchasing advertising, visit the website.
+For more information on exploring the Rocket City Rebels for your child, or to learn about becoming a team sponsor or purchasing advertising, visit the Rocket City Rebels website.